An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Related Work

-Trojan attacks represent one major threat to the security of {\dnns}\mcite{badnet, trojannn, imc, invisible-backdoor}.
-As illustrated in Figure\mref{fig:trojan}, the adversary plants ``backdoors'' into the victim's model during training and activates such backdoors with ``triggers'' at inference.
-Typically, the infected model (trojan model) reacts to trigger-embedded inputs (trigger inputs) in a highly predictable manner (\meg, classified to the adversary's desired class) but functions normally otherwise.
-Formally, under the supervised setting, the loss function of trojan attacks via poisoning training data is defined as:
+As one major security threat, backdoor attacks inject malicious backdoors into the target model during training and activate such backdoors at inference.
+Typically, the backdoored model classifies trigger-embedded inputs to the adversary's designated class (effectiveness) but functions normally on clean inputs (evasiveness).
+Formally, under the supervised setting, the loss function of backdoor attacks is defined as:

-where $\ell$ denotes the prediction loss, $\gD$ and $\gD_*$ are the clean and poisoning training data respectively, $t$ is the target class desired by the adversary, and the parameter $\lambda$ balances the influence of $\gD$ and $\gD_*$ (\meg, by controlling their ratio).
+where $\ell$ represents the prediction loss, $\gD$ and $\gD_*$ respectively denote the clean and poisoning training data, $t$ is the target class designated by the adversary, and the hyper-parameter $\lambda$ balances the attack effectiveness and evasiveness.